fgnt/sms_wsj/README.md

 Does not work with Windows.

-Clone this Repo and install the package
+Clone this repository and install the package:
 ```bash
 $ git clone https://github.com/fgnt/sms_wsj.git
 $ cd sms_wsj
 $ pip install --user -e ./
 ```

-Set your KALDI_ROOT
+Set your KALDI_ROOT environment variable:
 ```bash
 $ export KALDI_ROOT=/path/to/kaldi
 ```
-We assume that the KALDI wsj baseline has been created with the `run.sh` script.
+We assume that the Kaldi WSJ baseline has been created with the `run.sh` script.
+This is important to be able to use the Kaldi language model.
 To build the database the structures created during the first stage of the `run.sh` script are required.
 The ASR baseline uses the language models created during the same stage.